tbensky/npct/README.md

 One board that came to mind in particular was the [ESP32](https://www.espressif.com).
 It costs $8....$8!
 This is cheaper than any Arduino, with or without BT, and it's a fully BT-enabled board about 2"x1" in size.
 Makers use it for all kinds of things, and $8 is pretty "no-risk."
 (It is about what materials cost for masks people are making.)
 There had to be some way of using an $8 device for a contact tracer.
 So I bought 3 on ebay and got to work.

-Here was my implementation plan:
+Here was my plan that I would implement using BLE and the ESP32:

 * Come up with a way of coding an anonymous ID and health information for each participant.